caolan/async/README.md

 * arr - An array to iterate over.
 * iterator(item, callback) - A function to apply to each item in the array.
-  The iterator is passed a callback which must be called once it has completed with an error (which can be null) and a value to use as the sort criteria.
+  The iterator is passed a callback(err, sortValue) which must be called once it has completed with an error (which can be null) and a value to use as the sort criteria.
 * callback(err, results) - A callback which is called after all the iterator functions have finished, or an error has occurred.
 Results is the items from the original array sorted by the values returned by the iterator calls.